pepper-craft/geo-calculation-toolkit-api-docs/detail/perpendicular-foot-of-a-coordinate-on-a-line.md

 ![perpendicular-foot-of-a-coordinate-on-a-line](./img/perpendicular-foot-of-a-coordinate-on-a-line.png)

-This image illustrates how the API calculates the perpendicular surface distance from a given coordinate to a line labeled as C, which is defined by two geographic points and extended infinitely in both directions.
+This image illustrates how the API finds the perpendicular foot from a coordinate onto a line extended from a segment.

-- Point A projects perpendicularly onto the extended line at point D
-- Point B projects onto the original segment at point E
+- Coordinates (e.g., points A, B) are input positions
+- A single line segment (labeled C) connects two endpoints
+- The line is extended if necessary to compute the perpendicular projection
+- The API finds the point on the extended line (e.g., points D or E) where the perpendicular from the input coordinate meets

-- The perpendicular distance is the shortest surface distance from the input coordinate to the infinite straight line defined by line C
+The API returns the geographic coordinate (such as point D or E) where a perpendicular line from the input coordinate meets the extended line segment.

-This API takes a coordinate and a line (C) defined by two geographic points as input, and returns the geographic coordinate of the perpendicular foot located on the extended line.

 ---